How to Create and Use a Free QR Code Business Card

 Does the other person need a special app to scan it?

-How safe is a free QR code business card?
+Is a free QR code business card really free?

-Can I adapt the QR code design to my branding?
+Can I print the QR code on a paper card?